petterfreak/yeapp_documentation/README.md

 bower install
 ```

-If you issue the above command the dependencies will be installed in the root directory of your project __/bower_components/__.
+If you issue the above command, the dependencies will be installed in the root directory of your project __/bower_components/__.
 (Angular/Jquery/3rd party modules/libs/frameworks)

 #### __3. Third step: (run)__